hgmnz/flyinghopmachine/source/_posts/2015-08-09-dont-trust-your-ro-water.markdown

 * Add Baking Soda, Bicarbonate (HCO<sub>3</sub><sup>-1</sup>) or Calcium Carbonate (CaCO<sub>3</sub>).
-This would have the effect of increasing alkalinity and pH of the water.
+This would have the effect of increasing alkalinity and pH of the water to an appropriate range for my mash, but at the quantities required might also have an effect on flavor that I'd like to avoid.
 * Dump the RO water and go straight to my local tap water.
 My local tap water has a huge amount of bicarbonates, which makes it suitable for brewing dark beers such as stouts, and that's what I usually do.
 But for a pale beer, I'd